LifeSource/booku/README.md

 The following tools and technologies were used during the project, I've also outlined the reasons why I chose these over others.

 # Operation System
 MAC OSX Yosemite

+# Editor/IDE
+Terminal Vim - my highly customised terminal built for web development.

 # Web Stack
 - MEAN stack (MongoDB, ExpressJS, AngularJS, NodeJS).
 I'll be honest, the first choice was because its FREE as I'm on a budget and cannot afford expensive technologies like MS SQL Server or Oracle database which requires developers to pay for licences.
 The other reasons was the fact that I wanted to try and learn what this 'NoSQL' business was and MongoDB was the big boy in town.
 I wasn't familar with RavenDB, CouchDB but have heard of them.

-# Build and automation
+# Build and automation tools
 - Gulp as the build and automation tool, I didn't chose Grunt because I like the streaming nature of Gulp as well as its easy to use API/syntax.
+- NPM used by node to fetch server side packages.
+- Bower used to fetch client side dependencies.

 # Testing
 - Karma as the test runner and Jasmine as the testing framework.
 I chose these two because I liked the Jasmine BDD approach and its syntax.
 Karma because its a natural fit for AngularJS development as its used by the Angular team internally.